hmxlabs/aws-open-resource-broker/docs/root/deployment/dev_deployment_documentation.md

 ### 1.1 Create Provider Directory

-Navigate to the providers folder and create folder for the new provider.
+Navigate to the providers folder and create a folder for the new provider.
 ```bash
 cd /opt/ibm/spectrumcomputing/hostfactory/conf/providers
 mkdir aws_ohfp_provider